 But if you could afford it, wouldn’t you pay more for a little peace of mind on the home tech front?

 You Don’t Always Need a Bigger Piggy Bank

-Of course not everyone will jump at the opportunity to drop seven hundred clams on their home video projects.
+Of course not everyone will jump at the opportunity to drop six hundred clams on their home video projects.

 But it’s an apples and oranges comparison.